cbrennanpoole/Qualitative-Self/README.md

     - Demonstrate good attendance in accordance with plant attendance guidelines. • Self starter, ability to work with limited direction.
 33. Ability to present topics to small and large groups of people.
 34. Attend SES Committee Meetings.
+35. Demonstrated ability.
-35. Demonstrated ability.`More than qualified to facilitate team-based problem-solving`<br>
+`more than qualified to facilitate team-based problem-solving`<br>
     - Advanced Risk Assessment,
     - Incident Investigation and
     - Five Why methodology.
-36. Lead Gemba events.`work on root cause analysis.`<br>
+36. Lead Gemba events.
+`work on root cause analysis.`<br>
 37. First-Aid and
 `CPR trained`<br>
 38. Best practices: